nedpals/v-jsonrpc/README.md

         "code":-32600,
         "message":"Invalid request.",
         "data":""
-    },
-    "result":""
     }
+}
 ```

 ## Limitations / Caveats
 - Generic structs were not implemented yet.
 For now, it uses the `map[string]string{}` type for the params.
 - Parsing `params` are not directly parsed to a map.
-Instead it goes to `RawRequest` first then converts the raw string into map and puts them into `Request`.
+Instead it goes to `RawRequest` first then converts the raw string into a map and puts them into `Request`.
 May incur performance penalties.
-- Responses may still have an `error` field regardless if the request was successful or not.
+- ~~ Responses may still have an `error` field regardless if the request was successful or not.~~
 - Segmentation faults when triggering errors.
 - This is still a **BASIC** implementation of the JSON-RPC server.